MarvinMenzerath/IssoToDisqus/README.md

 # IssoToDisqus
-Converts a Isso database to a Disqus import file.
+Converts an Isso database to a Disqus import file.

 ## How To
 1. Install Node.js and clone this repository.